 Updates to the Privacy Policy

-As technology shifts and regulations evolve, privacy policies need updates to stay current.
+As technology shifts and regulations evolve, privacy policies need updates.
+A privacy policy generator can help revise policies and stay compliant.

-A timestamp on the privacy policy page shows exactly when the last changes occurred.
+Stores notify customers 30 days before significant changes.
+A timestamp shows when the last changes occurred.

 1. Why is customer data important for online stores?